marcortw/acdp/dissertation/README.md

 -   The *response* object must have a property with the name “type” and a value of “ACDPRESPONSE”

--   The *response* object must have a property of type [receiver](#receiver-object).
+-   The *response* object must have a property of type [receiver].

--   The *response* object should have a property of type [demands](#demands-object-1).
+-   The *response* object should have a property of type [demands][5].
 If the Request was invalid according to the ACDP Request Schema, the *demands* object should be omitted.
 If the Request was valid, the *demands* object must be supplied.

--   The *response* object must have a property of type [request](#request-object-1).
+-   The *response* object must have a property of type [request].

 -   The *response* object must not have any other properties.